Greenville, NCHome Menu

 The mission of the Greenville Animal Protective Services Unit is to promote responsible pet ownership and animal welfare.
 We strive to provide quality service to the citizens, while dedicating ourselves to improving the co-existence of animals and humans.

-If your pet is lost, call Greenville Animal Protective Services at 252-329-4387.
-We will log your pet into our PetPoint lost and found system.
-You will also be able to search for your lost pet on petango.com (link above).
 Every animal picked up will be scanned for a microchip and checked for tags on their collar to attempt to contact the owner.
-Animals picked up that cannot be taken directly to the Pitt County Animal Shelter due to space issues will be transferred to the City of Greenville Holding Facility, which is located at 3198 E 10th Street Greenville NC, 27858.
+Animals picked up will be taken directly to the Pitt County Animal Shelter.
 We will go above and beyond to locate your lost pet by patrolling your neighborhood when time allows.
 There is a good chance we already have your pet or have spoken to someone who has found your pet.
 We highly recommend you microchip your pet, North Carolina State law requires all animal agencies scan animals that come into our facility or custody.
 An ID tag with a rabies tag on your pet's collar is an additional step to help us reunite you with your pet.

-In addition to contacting us about your lost pet, you should also contact the Pitt County Animal Shelter at 252-902-1725 to see if someone turned your pet into another agency.
+Contact the Pitt County Animal Shelter at 252-902-1725 to see if someone turned in your pet.
 Please do not delay contacting the Pitt County Animal Shelter.
 Due to the limited amount of space, North Carolina state law only requires the shelter to hold a stray animal for 72 hours.